OneIdentity/safeguard.js/README.md

 safeguard.js is provided to facilitate calling the Safeguard API from JavaScript.
 It is meant to remove the complexity of dealing with authentication via Safeguard's embedded secure token service (STS).
-The basic usage is to call `Connect()` to establish a connection to Safeguard, then you can call `Invoke()` multiple times using the same authenticated connection.
+The basic usage is to call `connect()` to establish a connection to Safeguard, then you can call `invoke()` multiple times using the same authenticated connection.

+safeguard.js also provides an easy way to call Safeguard A2A from JavaScript.
+The A2A service requires client certificate authentication for retrieving passwords for application integration.
+When Safeguard A2A is properly configured, specified passwords can be retrieved with a single method call without requiring access request workflow approvals.
+Safeguard A2A is protected by API keys and IP restrictions in addition to client certificate authentication.

+safeguard.js includes an SDK for listening to Safeguard's powerful, real-time event notification system.
+Safeguard provides role-based event notifications via SignalR to subscribed clients.
+If a Safeguard user is an Asset Administrator events related to the creation, modification, or deletion of Assets and Asset Accounts will be sent to that user.
+When used with a certificate user, this provides an opportunity for reacting programmatically to any data modification in Safeguard.
+Events are also supported for access request workflow and for A2A password changes.

 ## Getting Started